zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/HTTPS configuration.md

 ## Introduction {#section_l2p_wcn_qgb .section}

-[HTTPS](https://en.wikipedia.org/wiki/HTTPS) is now a requirement for any professional website that needs to receive input from users, as it prevents [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and [eavesdropping](https://en.wikipedia.org/wiki/Eavesdropping) attacks.
+[HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a requirement for any professional website that needs to receive input from users, because it prevents [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and [eavesdropping](https://en.wikipedia.org/wiki/Eavesdropping) attacks.

-There are several ways to configure HTTPS for our sample application, the easiest one is to [buy an SSL/TLS certificate](https://www.alibabacloud.com/product/certificates) and [../../../../../dita-oss-bucket/SP\_23/DNslb1883250/EN-US\_TP\_4145.md\#](../../../../../reseller.en-US/Archives/User Guide (Old Console)/Certificate management/Upload certificates.md#).
-However, we will choose a more complex approach by using SSL/TLS certificates from [Let’s Encrypt](https://letsencrypt.org/).
+There are several ways to configure HTTPS for our sample application, the easiest one is to [buy an SSL/TLS certificate](https://www.alibabacloud.com/product/certificates) and [upload the certificate](../../../../reseller.en-US/Archives/User Guide (Old Console)/Certificate management/Upload certificates.md#).
+However, we will choose a more complex approach by using SSL/TLS certificates from [Let's Encrypt](https://letsencrypt.org/).

-**Let’s Encrypt** is a certificate authority founded by organizations such as the [Electronic Frontier Foundation](https://www.eff.org/), the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation) and [Cisco Systems](https://www.cisco.com/).
-The advantages are that it is free and 100% automated, the main disadvantage is that it only provides [Domain-Validated certificates](https://en.wikipedia.org/wiki/Domain-validated_certificate) \(no [Organization Validation](https://en.wikipedia.org/wiki/Public_key_certificate#Organization_validation) nor [Extended Validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate)\), which is enough for many use cases.
+**Let's Encrypt** is a certificate authority founded by organizations such as the [Electronic Frontier Foundation](https://www.eff.org/), the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation) and [Cisco Systems](https://www.cisco.com/).
+It is provided free of charge and is 100% automated.
+Although it only provides [domain-validated certificates](https://en.wikipedia.org/wiki/domain-validated_certificate) \(no [organization validation](https://en.wikipedia.org/wiki/Public_key_certificate#Organization_validation) or [extended validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate)\), but this is enough for most scenarios.

 ## Architecture {#section_o2p_wcn_qgb .section}